 The EU hopes to steal the golden eggs without killing the goose.
-The size of the market is now big enough that the new tax probably won’t kill it completely and the EU can expect a load of money to enter its coffers at the expense of non‐EU companies.
+Today, the size of the market is big enough that the new tax probably won’t kill it completely and the EU expects loads of tax money at the expense of non‐EU companies.
+Also, the revenue lost from ending the taxation of non‐European customers buying online from EU companies would be quite small since fewer foreigners buy from EU companies.
+Then, the political cost of the measure is almost zero‐non‐EU companies do not vote in Europe‐while the new tax revenue could be huge.

-The second choice is for companies not to set up a physical presence in Europe but pay the tax rate for the country where the customer lives, which ranges from 15 percent in Luxembourg to 25 percent in Sweden.
+The second option is for non‐EU companies to pay the tax rate for the country where the customer lives‐ranging from 15 percent in Luxembourg to 25 percent in Sweden.
 This option is complicated because it requires companies to collect information about each customer and to comply with many tax jurisdictions.
 European companies, by contrast, only charge the tax rate of the country where they are located.
+That’s the option Amazon.com opted for after it realized how much the new regulation would affect its operations where third‐party new and used items are sold.
+By charging VAT on each of its commissions, Amazon will see its cost increase significantly.

-The third option is for non‐EU companies to ignore the new regulation.
-The cost of noncompliance could be steep because, according to the EU, it would force companies to pay back taxes and added fines of 100 to 200 percent of the back taxes, among other penalties.
+Finally, non‐EU companies can ignore the new regulation.
+In theory, the cost of noncompliance could be steep since the EU threatens to force “cheaters” to pay back taxes and added fines up to 200 percent of the back taxes, among other penalties.
+Yet, nothing is said about how the EU could enforce this rule for smaller non‐EU companies with no EU presence.

-And this is where the EU’s scheme becomes clear.
+This is where the scheme becomes clear.
 It’s all about creating more sources of revenue for the EU by allowing governments to tax income earned outside of their national borders.
-If the EU’s pro‐tax forces manage to enforce this new scheme, the French government would be able to collect taxes from the Washington‐based Amazon.com.
-The company being taxed, of course, has no voice in the tax‐and‐spending decisions made by the French government.
-Nor does it benefit from the public services France provides with those tax dollars.
+Under this plan, the French government would be able to collect taxes from the U.S-based Amazon.com or other e‐commerce vendors.
+The companies being taxed have no voice in the tax‐and‐spending decisions made by the French government.
+Nor do they benefit from the public services France provides with those tax dollars.